The counter DApp

 Most of this generated content is not useful to examine, but you might

-want to look at managed/counter/contract/index.d.ts
+want to look at managed/counter/contract/index.d.ts.
+You will see

 that it defines various types and functions that correspond directly

-to the code in counter.compact
+to the code in counter.compact.
+For example:

 - The

-type for this contract includes anincrement
+Circuitstype for this contract includes anincrementfunction. - The

-type for this contract is empty, because the contract declares no witnesses.
+Witnessestype for this contract is empty, because the contract declares no witnesses.

-Notice that many of the types are parameterized over some type T
+Notice that many of the types are parameterized over some type T,

 representing the DApp's private state implementation, which is opaque